 Service Implementation Model Artifact Types

 The primary Artifact Type from which all Service Implementation Model Artifacts extend is the abstract ServiceImplementationModelType.
-The concrete Service Implementation Model Artifacts which extend it are designed to provide the implementation layer below the SOA Model which allows clients to build SOA representations.
+The concrete Service Implementation Model Artifacts that extend it are designed to provide the implementation layer below the SOA Model which allows clients to build SOA representations.
 Service Implementation Model Artifacts are all logical artifacts and do not represent or correspond directly to a document instance as do those in the Derived Models.

 Service Implementation Model Artifacts MAY have relationships to Document Artifacts and/or Derived Artifacts in other models, as well as among themselves.
 All the relationships shown in the Service Implementation Model are Modeled Relationships.
 See Section 2.1.2 for behavioral details associated with Modeled Relationships.
 Of note for the ServiceImplementationModelType is the documentation Modeled Relationship which allows any artifact in the Service Implementation Model to reference a document describing it.